DatDarkAlpaca/Degenerate-Bases/README.md

 Currently, this project only supports Windows builds, so if you're looking for the version without a graphical user interface, and consequently, "cross-platform", visit the [legacy repository](https://github.com/DatDarkAlpaca/Degenerate-Bases-NoGUI).

+You can find more information about the algorithm itself [here](https://brazilianjournals.com/index.php/BRJD/article/view/40982).

 # Getting Started